kora-projects/kora-docs/mkdocs/blog/en/neuro-native-framework-kora-became.md

 Kora's compile-time architecture amplifies that property because framework structure itself participates in those checks.

-## One Recommended Way Matters More for Agents Than It First Appears
+## One Recommended Way Matters More for Agents Than It First Appears { #one-recommended-way }

 Mature ecosystems accumulate history.
 A framework may support several generations of the same abstraction because backwards compatibility demands it.
 Documentation may contain a current API, an older API, multiple styles optimized for different eras, optional reactive and imperative models, competing annotations, different configuration mechanisms, and several officially supported ways to solve the same problem.